Sp3ctro/Uncentive/_posts/2023-12-17-factor-regressions.md

 The rows of this panel are the explanatory variables that we discussed previously. "const" is short for "constant" which is another way of referring to the $\alpha$ term that we spoke about earlier.
 Mkt-RF, SMB, HML have also been explained earlier in this post.
 The values in the columns merit a little more explanation...

 - coef: short for coefficient, also known as the "beta" coefficient for the given variable.
 This is the proportion of how much of each of the explanatory variable affects the return.
 For example in this case the panel shows that the contribution of the Market Excess Return (Mkt-RF) is 1.3390 times its normal value
 - std err: short for standard error, represents a 1-standard deviation variation of the coefficient value.
-For example the panel says that the Market Excess Return (Mkt-RF) coefficient is 1.3390 and it varies around that number by 0.117 (so typically between 1.222 and 1.456).
+For example the panel says that the Market Excess Return (Mkt-RF) coefficient is 1.3390 and it varies around that number by 0.117 (so typically between 1.222 and 1.456)
-- t: short for t-statistic, or test statistic.
+- t: short for t-statistic, or test statistic
-- P > \|t\|: short for p-value.
+- P > \|t\|: short for p-value
-- [0.025 - 0.975]: The values we can observe within these percentiles of the data.
+- \[0.025 - 0.975\]: The values we can observe within these percentiles of the data

 So plugging these values into our Three Factor model... this regression claims the following...